-Ukraine pushes back against ‘whiff of Munich’ comparison from UK defence secretary
+Ukraine criticises UK defence secretary over ‘whiff of Munich’ comments

+Ukraine has rejected claims by Britain’s defence secretary Ben Wallace that diplomatic efforts with Russia have “a whiff of Munich” about them.

-Ambassador Vadym Prystaiko said it was wrong to “offend our partners” by drawing parallels with the policy of appeasement which saw Britain and France give the green light for Adolf Hitler to annex the Sudetenland in talks in the German city in 1938.
+Ambassador Vadym Prystaiko said it was wrong to “offend our partners” by drawing parallels with the policy of appeasement which saw Britain and France give the green light for Adolf Hitler to annex the Sudetenland in talks in the Bavarian city in 1938.

+Kiev has repeatedly urged allies including Britain to tone down warlike rhetoric, and Moscow accused the west of “hysteria”.

+Boris Johnson plans further talks with world leaders in the coming days as the Ukraine crisis enters a "critical juncture”, Downing Street said, while German Chancellor Olaf Scholz will visit Kiev on Monday and Moscow on Tuesday.

+Poland said it was braced for a massive influx of refugees fleeing Ukraine in the coming days as flights to the country were redirected and cancelled.
+Mariusz Kaminski, the interior minister, said Warsaw was preparing for scenarios including the need for accommodation.

+In Washington, President Joe Biden's national security adviser Jake Sullivan repeated his warning that an invasion could begin “any day now” and pledged the US would “defend every inch of Nato territory”.

-In an apparent effort to avoid repeating the mistakes of Dominic Raab, who was widely criticised as foreign secretary for remaining on the beach as Afghanistan fell to the Taliban, Mr Wallace announced he was returning to London after just one day because he was “concerned about the worsening situation in Ukraine”.
+In an apparent effort to avoid repeating the mistakes of Dominic Raab, who was widely criticised as foreign secretary for remaining on a beach as Afghanistan fell to the Taliban, Mr Wallace announced he was returning to London after just one day because he was “concerned about the worsening situation in Ukraine”.

-Mr Wallace said in an interview with The Sunday Times that Moscow could "launch an offensive at any time", with an estimated 130,000 Russian troops and heavy firepower amassed along Ukraine’s border.
+He said in an interview with The Sunday Times that Moscow could “launch an offensive at any time”, with an estimated 130,000 Russian troops and heavy firepower amassed along Ukraine’s border.

-"It may be that he just switches off his tanks and we all go home, but there is a whiff of Munich in the air from some in the West," he added.
+“It may be that he just switches off his tanks and we all go home, but there is a whiff of Munich in the air from some in the west,” Mr Wallace added.

-Kyiv has repeatedly urged allies including Britain to tone down warlike rhetoric.

-And ambassador Prystaiko today warned that the panic being caused by the West sounding the alarm could be playing into president Putin’s hands.

 UK news in pictures